-Where possible, non-office spaces should be excluded from an Office Building Waste Rating.
+Where possible, non-office spaces should be excluded from a Waste Rating for Offices.
 If this is not possible, small areas of non-office space can be included in the boundary of the building, for example, lobby café.
 The rating also covers any spaces on the property provided for sole use of office building occupants (e.g. a restricted courtyard attached to an office tower).